SivaaB/gdsc_council_application/docs/II. Competitions/competiton_concept.md

 - **Awards and Recognition:** Winners would be selected based on the judges' evaluations, and awards would be given to the top-performing teams.
 The awards could include recognition, cash prizes, mentorship, internships, or potential partnerships to further develop and implement their solutions.

 ## 🚀 **What's Next?**
-- **Implementation and Collaboration Opportunities:** The competition organizers could collaborate with the college administration, relevant student organizations, and local technology companies to explore opportunities for implementing the winning solutions on campus.
+- **Implementation and Collaboration Opportunities:** We could collaborate with the college administration, relevant student organizations, and local technology companies to explore opportunities for implementing the winning solutions on campus.
 This could involve piloting the solutions, securing funding or resources, or establishing partnerships to bring the ideas to life.